aldodelgadoh/Hyperparameter_Tuning_Data_Science_MMF_2025/README.md

 # 1. What is Hyperparameter Tuning?

+# 1. What is Hyperparameter Tuning?

+### Definition of Hyperparameter Tuning:
+Hyperparameter tuning is the process of selecting the optimal configuration of hyperparameters that allow a machine learning model to perform at its best.
+Since hyperparameters are settings that are not learned during training but are set before the training process, tuning involves experimenting with different values to find the combination that optimizes the model’s performance.

+In essence, hyperparameter tuning adjusts the "knobs" of the machine learning algorithm (e.g., learning rate, batch size, or regularization strength) to balance between underfitting (model too simple) and overfitting (model too complex).

 ### Definition of Hyperparameters:

-Hyperparameters are external configurations of machine learning models that cannot be learned from the data during training but need to be set before training begins.
-These parameters influence how the learning process unfolds or the structure of the model itself.
-They differ from model parameters, which are learned from the data during training (e.g., weights in neural networks, coefficients in linear regression).
+Hyperparameters are settings that define how a machine learning model learns.
+Unlike model parameters (e.g., weights in neural networks), hyperparameters must be specified before training begins.
+They control aspects like the learning process and the architecture of the model, ultimately shaping the model’s performance.

 For example, in a neural network:
 - **Model Parameters**: Weights connecting neurons that are learned during training.
-- **Hyperparameters**: Learning rate, batch size, number of hidden layers, etc., which must be defined before training starts.
+- **Hyperparameters**: Settings like learning rate, batch size, number of hidden layers, etc., which must be set before training starts.

 ### Role in Model Training:

-Hyperparameters control critical aspects of how a machine learning model learns from data.
+Hyperparameters control critical aspects of how a model learns from data.
+Choosing the right hyperparameters can significantly influence the model’s convergence, speed of learning, and generalization to new data.
+Examples include:

-For example:
-- **Learning rate**: Determines the step size at each iteration while moving toward a minimum of the loss function.
+- **Learning rate**: Determines the step size at each iteration in minimizing the loss function.
-- **Batch size**: Defines how many training examples to use in one iteration.
+- **Batch size**: Defines how many training examples are used in each iteration.
 - **Number of hidden layers**: Influences the complexity and capacity of neural networks.

-Choosing the correct hyperparameters is crucial, as they significantly influence the convergence of the training process, the speed of learning, and ultimately the performance of the model.
+Correctly choosing hyperparameters is crucial because they significantly affect how well the model generalizes to unseen data, preventing issues like underfitting or overfitting.

 ### Examples of Hyperparameters in Common Algorithms:

+1. **Neural Networks**:
+   - Learning rate
+   - Batch size
-- **Neural Networks**: Learning rate, batch size, number of hidden layers, dropout rate.
+   - Number of hidden layers
+   - Dropout rate (to avoid overfitting)

+2. **Decision Trees**:
+   - Maximum depth (controls overfitting)
-- **Decision Trees**: Maximum depth, minimum samples required for a split, minimum samples per leaf.
+   - Minimum number of samples for a split
+   - Minimum samples per leaf

-- **Support Vector Machines (SVM)**: Kernel type (linear, polynomial, RBF), regularization parameter (C), gamma (for RBF kernel).
+3. **Support Vector Machines (SVM)**:
+   - Kernel type (linear, polynomial, RBF)
+   - Regularization parameter (C)
+   - Gamma (for RBF kernel)

+By effectively tuning hyperparameters, you can balance model complexity and performance, improving predictive power while avoiding overfitting or underfitting.

 ---